bitwarden/contributing-docs/docs/contributing/testing/database/index.md

 }
 ```

-You can also configure the tests just like the pipeline, read more below.
+You can also configure the tests just like the pipeline.

 ### Pipeline